KDE/kitinerary/docs/js_extractor.md

   "mimeType": "text/plain",
   // we look at plain text
   "scope": "Ancestors",
-  // TODO: What is this? i dont understand...
   "match": "^F\d{8}$"
   // We look for exactly "F" followed by 8 digits
 }